Mosaic: Byzantine mosaics

 The Nea Moni Monastery on Chios was established by Constantine Monomachos in 1043–1056.
 The exceptional mosaic decoration of the dome showing probably the nine orders of the angels was destroyed in 1822 but other panels survived (Theotokos with raised hands, four evangelists with seraphim, scenes from Christ's life and an interesting Anastasis where King Salomon bears resemblance to Constantine Monomachos).
 In comparison with Osios Loukas Nea Moni mosaics contain more figures, detail, landscape and setting.

 Another great undertaking by Constantine Monomachos was the restoration of the Church of the Holy Sepulchre in Jerusalem between 1042 and 1048.
 Nothing survived of the mosaics which covered the walls and the dome of the edifice but the Russian abbot Daniel, who visited Jerusalem in 1106–1107 left a description: "Lively mosaics of the holy prophets are under the ceiling, over the tribune.
 The altar is surmounted by a mosaic image of Christ.
 In the main altar one can see the mosaic of the Exaltation of Adam.
 In the apse the Ascension of Christ.
 The Annunciation occupies the two pillars next to the altar."

-The Daphni Monastery houses the best preserved complex of mosaics from the early Comnenan period (ca. 1100) when the austere and hieratic manner typical for the Macedonian epoch and represented by the awesome Christ Pantocrator image inside the dome, was metamorphosing into a more intimate and delicate style, of which The Angel before St Joachim — with its pastoral backdrop, harmonious gestures and pensive lyricism – is considered a superb example.
+The Daphni Monastery houses the best-preserved complex of mosaics from the early Comnenan period (c.
+1100), when the austere and hieratic manner of the Macedonian epoch—represented by the Christ Pantocrator image inside the dome—was metamorphosing into a more delicate style.

 The 9th- and 10th-century mosaics of the Hagia Sophia in Constantinople are truly classical Byzantine artworks.
 The north and south tympana beneath the dome was decorated with figures of prophets, saints and patriarchs.
 Above the principal door from the narthex we can see an Emperor kneeling before Christ (late 9th or early 10th century).
 Above the door from the southwest vestibule to the narthex another mosaic shows the Theotokos with Justinian and Constantine.
 Justinian I is offering the model of the church to Mary while Constantine is holding a model of the city in his hand.
 Both emperors are beardless – this is an example for conscious archaization as contemporary Byzantine rulers were bearded.
 A mosaic panel on the gallery shows Christ with Constantine Monomachos and Empress Zoe (1042–1055).
 The emperor gives a bulging money sack to Christ as a donation for the church.